• Skip to primary navigation

 1. Exercise

 You may not feel like it, but exercise is known to help prevent or reduce cramps.
-You can incorporate exercise in your weekly routine as studies have shown that women who exercised regularly have less period pain.
-What are you waiting for, let’s do this.
+You can incorporate exercise into your weekly routine, as studies have shown that women who exercise regularly have less period pain.
+What are you waiting for?
+Let’s do this.

 2. Rest

-You have to listen to your body if you’re not up for that exercise, PLEASE REST.
+You must listen to your body if you’re not up for that exercise; PLEASE REST.
 Try to get important things done before this time or postpone anything that can’t be done because It could be uncomfortable for you.

 3. Stay hydrated

-Weakness is common during your period as this is due to the loss of blood, which can cause dehydration, so staying hydrated is very important.
-If you don’t like the taste of water, change the taste by spicing it up.
+Weakness is common during your period, and this is due to the loss of blood, which can cause dehydration.
+Staying hydrated is very important.
+If you don’t like the taste of water, change it by spicing it up.
 You can add lemon, cucumber, or any fruit of your choice.

-You might be wondering why I didn’t mention tea or coffee, right?
-Well, it could make the pain worse, so you might want to swap for caffeine-free beverages.
+You might wonder why I didn’t mention tea or coffee, right?
+It could worsen the pain, so you might want to swap it for caffeine-free beverages.

 4. Hot water bottle or Heating pads